AT&T UNIX PC

 The AT&T UNIX PC is a Unix desktop computer originally developed by Convergent Technologies (later acquired by Unisys), and marketed by AT&T Information Systems in the mid- to late-1980s.
-The system was codenamed "Safari 4" and is also known as the PC 7300, and often dubbed the "3B1".
+The system was codenamed "Safari 4" and is also known as the PC 7300.
+An updated version with larger hard drive was dubbed the "3B1".
 Despite the latter name, the system had little in common with AT&T's line of 3B series computers.
 The system was tailored for use as a productivity tool in office environments and as an electronic communication center.